Safeguarding the richness of life, for the benefit of us all

 Nature is our lifeline.

 From safeguarding the air we breathe and water we drink, to promoting food security and defense against natural disasters, the web of life makes this a livable planet and supports prosperity for us all.
-The planet’s rich variety of life (or “biodiversity”) and living systems are also intertwined with our national pride, stability, and security, and our cherished pastimes and freedoms.

 What is "biodiversity"?

 Biodiversity refers to the variety of life on Earth.
 This includes ecosystems, communities of organisms, single species, and individual organisms and their genetic and molecular material—in short, the entire tree of life.
-Nothing so much defines our planet as the incredible richness of its living systems.
+Nothing so much defines our planet as the incredible diversity of its living systems.

 The extinction crisis looms larger by the day.